robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/startup
 ```

+There is some housekeeping to do when a machine starts up, primarily in case it crashed and did not close everything gracefully:

-Clear IB client IDs: Do this when the machine restarts and IB is definitely not running (FIX ME TO DO)
+- Clear IB client IDs: Do this when the machine restarts and IB is definitely not running (or we'll eventually run out of IDs)
+- Mark all running processes as finished